The new delicious is finally up. Not all that much different but I am excited because I use it every day.

 I would also love to see the new “Stacks” feature have an RSS feed.
 This would be a great way to share content about a topic (like the SEO stack I’ve created).
 Delicious discontinued their Stacks feature

-The reason delicious RSS feeds are so important to me, is because I use them to populate and archive useful links I share through my Twitter account (@dizzySEO).
+The reason delicious RSS feeds are so important to me, is because I use them to populate and archive useful links I share through my LinkedIn account.
 Here’s how I do it.
+I used to do this with Twitter but have found IFTTT is a better way to send things there.

-- I take the RSS feed from my delicious bookmarks (tagged “SEO”) and give it to TwitterFeed.
+- I take the RSS feed from my delicious bookmarks (tagged “SEM”) and give it to Hootsuite.

 This way I have the following advantages: